owenBeresford/CatProfileDemo/README.md

 - Understanding the tradeoff between useState() and useRefs(); Have a centralised repo type class for state
 - Config for test in Storybook, Vitest and Jest
 - Reasonable management of package.json
+- Auxilary build processes for things actions not in frameworks.
+These are written in JS modiles, so I do not need to compile my build process to be able to build

 ### Credits: